 And that concludes your sport-focused weekend in Launceston.
 With hopefully a few nice glasses of Holm Oak’s wines also enjoyed whilst you’re in our backyard.

-If you’re staying a little longer, check out our blog Top Tips for Visiting Launceston.
+If you’re in in town for a long time and a good time, check out Top Tips for Visiting Launceston.